Config files and scripts to create MSI-files

 the scripts will always run with full Administrator rights,

 otherwise UAC will block some required operations.
+If you

 Download and install WiX